Prag8855/aab/content/guides/find-a-flat-in-berlin.md

 ## Is it hard to find an apartment?

 **Yes, it's really hard**.
 It can take months and hundreds of applications.[^0] It's much harder for recent immigrants.
 It's one of the hardest parts of [moving to Berlin](/guides/moving-to-berlin).
-You might live in multiple temporary places before you find something permanent.[^23] It can be hard on your mental health.[^2]
+You might live in many temporary places before you find a home.[^23] It can be hard on your mental health.[^2]

 **[What landlords want ↓](#what-landlords-want)**